sjjensen2004/netskope-okta-ssoacsurloverride/README.md

 ## Basic

-Modify the environmental variables in `.env` to reflect your environment:
+Modify the environmental variables in `.env/acsurl.env` to reflect your environment:

 - TOKEN="your-token-from-okta-here"
 - ENDPOINT="your-okta-url-here"